 Whom or What Can You Believe?

-Did your mother call you to tell you that liberals hate science?
+Did your mother call you to tell you about the miracle method to prevent Alzheimer's?

 You might have heard any or all of these stories, but there's one thread connecting all of them: they're not true.

 The ability to tell accurate news from fake news is an important skill that you'll use for the rest of your life.

 This guide will give you valuable insight in telling fact from fiction online, plus a chance to exercise your newfound skills.

 Fake news is material that is one or more of following:

 Disinformation: a broader term that encompasses all examples of deliberately false or misleading information.

 Misinformation: information that is inaccurate but not necessarily maliciously so.